Kunalpaul12/PrettyLittleThing/README.md

 # Debug Build

-A debug build apk for android is at the root of the project
+A debug build apk (assignment.apk) for android is at the root of the project